srmarzec/albopictus_remapping/misc/Mackenzienotes.md

 ![venn diagram](https://user-images.githubusercontent.com/78369439/111237886-5c1a9280-85cc-11eb-9981-e8d0d2c31bfd.png)

-The Ven diagram compares differentially regulated genes across the two data sets, 72h and 135h.
+The Venn diagram compares differentially regulated genes across the two data sets, 72h and 135h.
 134 genes are upregulated in both experimental groups, 222 are downregulated, and 55 are contraregulated, meaning effects on gene expression level are opposite in the data sets.

 ## March 24: KEGG analysis
 Worked on running final lines of updated DESeq script.